BellaBita/lnCatalog/lena-manager/README.md

 ## Introduction

 This Chart is made from Helm Tomcat 0.2.0 template.
-This chart creates a [tomcat application server](http://tomcat.apache.org) Deployment, plus http Services for the server.
+This chart creates a [lena application server](http://http://devon.lgcns.com) Deployment, plus http Services for the server.
-The chart offers an optimization for application updates running in a servlet container-type engines like tomcat and [Jboss](http://jbossas.jboss.org).
-The chart uses the WAR, EAR, and other deployable components outside of the Servlet engine as sidecar container so application upgrades requires the sidecar container image only to be updated and not the Servlet engine as if both would run at the same image.
+The chart offers an optimization for application updates running in a servlet container-type engines like tomcat.

 ## Prerequisites